CCSWG Accessibility Policy

 Step 2.
 Based upon the CCSWG review of the allegations contained in the complaint, an investigation, if determined to be appropriate and/or necessary, will be conducted within 30 calendar days after the date of the acknowledgment and notification of the complainant and/or his or her representative of the receipt of the complaint.
 The investigation may include an informal presentation of the complaint by the complainant and/or their representative.
 Investigations will be completed within 60 calendar days from the date on which the acknowledgment and notification of the complainant and/or his or her representative of the receipt of the complaint.
 The CCSWG may extend this period of time, as needed, or as is necessary to complete the investigation.
 The CCSWG will communicate any determination made regarding an extension of time to investigate to the complainant and/or his or her representative.

 Step 3.
 The CCSWG will communicate a determination of the results of its investigation to the complainant and/or his or her representative within 14 calendar days after the completion of the investigation.

 Step 4.
 The complainant and/or his or her representative may request reconsideration of the CCSWG determination within 14 calendar days of receipt of the determination of the CCSWG by the complainant and/or his or her representative to the CCSWG Director.
 The Executive Director of the CCSWG, or his or her designee, in his or her discretion, may review the request and take whatever action, if any, he or she determines is appropriate.

 Filing a Complaint by Alternative Means

-Use of the DGS ADA Grievance Procedure does not preclude other remedies, otherwise available by law.
+Use of the CCSWG ADA Grievance Procedure does not preclude other remedies, otherwise available by law.